News

 Reasoning

-The ECJ first clarifies that the Share-for-Share Exchange constitutes both a contribution of capital and a restructuring operation within the meaning of the Capital Duties Directive.
-As a result, the transaction falls within the scope of the comprehensive prohibition set forth in Article 5 (1) of the Directive, which precludes not only classical capital duties but also other forms of indirect taxation insofar as they are triggered by said transactions.
+The ECJ first makes clear that such a share-for-share-exchange constitutes both a contribution of capital and a restructuring operation within the meaning of the Capital Duties Directive.
+As a result, the transaction falls within the scope of the comprehensive prohibition set out in Article 5(1) of the Directive, which prohibits not only classical capital duties but also other forms of indirect taxation if they are triggered by such transactions.
 Of particular significance is the Court’s restrictive interpretation of the exception under Article 6 of the Directive.
 While Member States may, in principle, impose transfer duties on immovable property, the Court makes clear that this exception requires an actual legal transfer of ownership of the real estate.

-The German Federal Fiscal Court (Bundesfinanzhof, “BFH”) has thus far taken a different approach.
+The German Federal Fiscal Court (Bundesfinanzhof or “BFH”) ("Federal Fiscal Court") has taken a different approach up to now.

-In light of the new ECJ judgment, however, this line of argument appears increasingly untenable.
+Given the new ECJ judgment, however, this line of argument appears increasingly untenable.
 The Court unequivocally requires an actual legal transfer of ownership and expressly rejects the notion of a merely deemed or fictitious transfer of real estate.
 Nor does it suffice that the taxable basis is determined by reference to the value of the underlying real estate.
 Therefore, the core doctrinal underpinnings of the German case law are called into question.

-Implications for German Law
+Implications for German law

-The ECJ ruling primarily affects the share consolidation rules under Sections 1(3) and (3a) of the German Real Estate Transfer Tax Act (”RETTA”), which are structurally comparable to the Portuguese regime at issue.
-These German provisions are triggered by changes at the shareholder level and, in such cases, deem a transfer of the underlying real estate, notwithstanding the absence of any transfer of legal title under civil law.
+The ECJ ruling primarily affects the share consolidation rules under Sections 1(3) and (3a) of the RETT-Act, which are structurally comparable to the Portuguese regime at issue.
+These German provisions are triggered by changes at the shareholder level and, in such cases, deem a transfer of the underlying real estate, without any transfer of legal title under civil law taking place.
 It is precisely such constructions that the ECJ has expressly brought within the scope of the Directive and whose taxation it has, in substance, called into question.

-In addition, the ruling may also extend to the provisions governing changes in shareholder structure under Section 1 (2a) and (2b) RETTA.
+In addition, the ruling may also extend to the provisions governing changes in shareholder structure under section 1(2a) and (2b) of the RETT-Act.

 While these rules differ in technical design from the share consolidation provisions, they share the same underlying structural feature: they are triggered by shifts at the shareholder level and derive real estate transfer tax consequences from such changes by deeming a transfer of the underlying real estate to a new company, notwithstanding the absence of any transfer of legal title under civil law.